EPprivate/private_repo/v2/README_V2.md

 ## Locate an error

 Before fixing an error, you need to locate it first.
-To see the list of detected problems, press `Alt+6` to open the **Problems** tool window.
+To see the list of detected problems, press `Alt+6`.
+This key combination opens the **Problems** tool window.